mahavirj/tinyos/README.md

  * Kernel code runs in ring 0, and user code in ring 3
  * System call happens through `int 64` which has required GATE descriptors for privilege escalation
+* Initramfs
+ * Standard cpio format for ramfs (no gzip compression)
+ * Standard ELF format for user space applications
 * Fork support
  * Clone parent process, no COW support
+* Exec support
+ * Overwrite address space with new process

 # Overview